 In order to go to bed at a proper hour, you have to create a healthy bedtime routine, according to the National Sleep Foundation.
-Start by giving yourself a curfew — for example, head to bed at 10 p.m. every night — and avoiding stimulating activities for at least four hours prior.
+Start by giving yourself a curfew — for example, head to bed at 10 p.m. tonight — and avoiding stimulating activities (think: exercise, caffeine) for at least four hours prior.
 Just like you set an alarm to wake up in the morning, set one to remind you to start winding down for sleep.

 Staying hydrated by drinking enough water on a day-to-day basis will also give your immune system a boost.

 "Dry mucous membranes and cracked skin can all be areas pathogens can invade your body," says Adams.
 "Staying hydrated will reduce dryness in essential areas, like the mucus membranes in your nose, and give your body's natural resources a better chance at warding off pathogens."